mozilla-services/hindsight/docs/configuration.md

 #### Default Output Sandbox Configuration Variables

 * **remove_checkpoints_on_terminate** - removes the checkpoint entries when the
-  plugin is terminated (default false).
+  plugin is terminated (bool, default false).
 This prevents the data from being pruned until the plugin can be fixed but it can also cause the system to back pressure as it will start filling the disk.
 * **read_queue** - specifies which queue the output plugin consumes